vcl/vcl/modules/tab-nav/README.md

 interaction.
 A tab with only a button, for example to open new tabs like in the example below contains just a button as tab content.
-The selected tab `vclSelected` is visually highlighted and can be disabled via `vclDisabled`.
+The selected tab `selected` is visually highlighted and can be disabled via `disabled`.

 [basic example](/demo/example-basic.html)